Viktor Gyökeres: Arsenal

-In late June, Arsenal made an initial bid for him of €55 million plus €10 million in bonuses, which was rejected.
+In late June, Arsenal made an initial bid of €55 million plus €10 million in bonuses, which was rejected.
 The clubs continued negotiations in July, with Gyökeres sacrificing part of his salary to facilitate the transfer.
-After Sporting rejected another bid from Arsenal, he failed to turn up to training for the pre-season, leading him to be disciplined by the club.
-On 14 July, it was reported that Sporting and Arsenal had agreed a deal in principle for Gyökeres for €63.5 million (£54.8 million) plus €10 million (£8.6 million) in add-ons, with his agent also waiving his fee of the transfer to help facilitate the deal.
+After Sporting rejected another bid, he failed to turn up to training for the pre-season, leading him to be disciplined by the club.
+On 14 July, it was reported that the two clubs had agreed a deal in principle for, with his agent also waiving his fee of the transfer to help facilitate the deal.
 The transfer was delayed due to issues with add-ons to the deal.
 On 25 July, it was reported that Gyökeres was to undergo a medical at Arsenal after being given permission to travel to England by Sporting.

-On 26 July 2025, Gyökeres signed for Arsenal for a fee of £55 million, potentially rising to £63.5 million with add-ons, signing a five-year deal with the club.
+The following day, Gyökeres signed for Arsenal for a fee of £55 million, potentially rising to £63.5 million with add-ons, signing a five-year deal with the club.
 He said he wanted to join the club after losing to them with Sporting the previous season.
-After his signing, some analysts and pundits, such as Rio Ferdinand, questioned if Gyökeres would be successful for Arsenal, due to previous goal scoring struggles for other formerly prolific forwards moving from the Primeira Liga to the Premier League (such as Mario Jardel), and Gyökeres' previous struggle to break into the first team at Brighton.
-On 27 July, Gyökeres was unveiled to fans as an Arsenal player before a pre-season game against Newcastle United in Singapore.
+After his signing, some analysts and pundits, such as Rio Ferdinand, questioned if Gyökeres would be successful for Arsenal, due to previous goal scoring struggles for other formerly prolific forwards moving from the Primeira Liga to the Premier League (such as Mário Jardel), and Gyökeres' previous struggle to break into the first team at Brighton.
+On 27 July, Gyökeres was unveiled as an Arsenal player before a pre-season game against Newcastle United in Singapore.
 After being given squad number 14, previously worn by Thierry Henry (Arsenal's all-time leading goalscorer), Gyökeres said that he did not want to be compared to Henry.